- Dragonfly was started in 2005 by Charlie Southall when he was just 24

 Despite this philosophy, Charlie doesn’t take sole credit for Dragonfly’s impressive reputation and is quick to explain the important contributions of all the freelancers that Dragonfly has worked with over the years.
 One way of “keeping his finger on the pulse”, Charlie explains, is by bringing in fresh talent whenever he spots it, and this brings us back to talking about how creative young people can be inspired by businesses like Dragonfly.
 “I work with a huge number of freelancers now, and a lot of them are just starting out in their careers,” he explains.
 In fact, when Dragonfly was in its infancy, Charlie would attend degree shows in order to source new talent.
 He cites Paul, a freelance designer he met at one such event in London, who is the artist behind the Dragonfly logo that the company uses to this day.
 “It’s a win-win situation: I get the enthusiasm and passion of budding young creative and they get their first opportunity, right on the doorstep of their university.”

-So, with a thriving video production company, and a partner about to give birth to their first baby, is Charlie resting on his laurels?
+So, is Charlie resting on his laurels?
 “Absolutely not.
 To be honest, the starting up of the business has been the most enjoyable part… while the business now very much supports my life and what will soon be my family, the stakes are so much higher now.”
 He’s also mindful of the precarious economic times we’re living in – in 2009, for instance, Dragonfly went nine months without a single contract.
 “Sometimes with the business I do feel quite trapped.
 I have a lot of responsibility and I am in it completely alone.”
 It’s interesting that he chose to name the company Dragonfly, I mention.
 “A dragonfly can change direction without losing speed,” Charlie explains.
 “That’s what I’m mindful that we as a business need to do”

 Would the tattooed teenage tearaway recognise the motivated, smartly dressed entrepreneur who’s sat before me?
 “I don’t know,” Charlie replies with trademark frankness.
 “I always had a sort of burning belief that I would make Dragonfly a success and, thanks to hard graft and the money from the Prince’s Trust, I have.”
 He alludes to other business ventures he’s scoping out for the future.
 He’s very recently expanded Dragonfly Productions into Asia, creating a Hong Kong based video production company as well as helping his partner launch a cleaning company in Brighton.
 No early retirement then Charlie?
 He laughs.
 “There’s nothing like the thrill of setting up a new business and I am plagued by new ideas.
 They keep me up at night.
 I’m impatient and I like change, so who knows what I’ll do next.”